Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Miscellany

 The proposition follows from the fact that the bideviation $\FD n$ is, for each $n \geq 1$, a linear combinations of the deviations $\Phi^r_{L_i(\sigma)}$ and $\Phi^r_{R_j(\sigma)}$.
 Namely, one can verify that

 where $\sigma$ runs over all $(i,r-i)$-shuffles and $\mu$ over all $(j,r-j)$-shuffles. \end{proof}

-An immediate consequence of Proposition~\ref{Pujdu koupit olej.} is the well-known fact that the bracket of a~Poisson algebra satisfies~(\ref{Kdy si zase poletam?}).
-One obviously can likewise introduce multidifferential operators $\nabla : A^{\ot k} \to A$ for arbitrary $k$ and modify e.g.\ Definition~\ref{Opet jsem selhal.} by requiring that the structure maps $l_k$'s are multilinear differential operators.
-On the other hand, multilinear differential operators on the free commutative associative algebra $\S(X)$ are not necessarily determined by their values on $\S^{\leq n}(X)$ for a finite~$n$, so one cannot expect results as e.g.\ Corollary~\ref{Zacinaji vedra.}.
+An immediate consequence of Proposition~\ref{Pujdu koupit olej.} is the fact that the bracket of a~Poisson algebra satisfies~(\ref{Kdy si zase poletam?}).
+One obviously can likewise introduce polydifferential operators $\nabla : A^{\ot k} \to A$ for arbitrary $k$ and modify e.g.\ Definition~\ref{Opet jsem selhal.} by requiring that the structure maps $l_k$'s are polydifferential operators.
+On the other hand, polydifferential operators on the free commutative associative algebra $\S(X)$ are not necessarily determined by their values on $\S^{\leq n}(X)$ for a finite~$n$, so one cannot expect results as e.g.\ Corollary~\ref{Zacinaji vedra.}.